Why a Value Based Pricing Strategy Works Best for SaaS

 Yet, cost-plus pricing is anything but a sure win.
 You won’t necessarily know all your costs, and therefore can’t know if you’re going to cover your costs.
 Your initial costs might include only hosting and some development, but as you grow you’ll have to factor in sales, marketing, and a number of other previously unknown costs.
 You can’t change your prices to account for every new hire, which means your profits will take a hit.

 Also, costs fluctuate over time.
 If a SaaS provider is using value-based pricing and has changed their prices, you can’t constantly change the price of your product to maintain the same margin.
-That might work for a gas station, but it won’t work for a SaaS company.
+That might work a low cost product, or venues like a gas station, but it won’t work for a SaaS company.
 Again, profits take a hit.

 This is what happens when you use cost-plus pricing: